karimarttila/javascript/webstore-demo/simple-server/README.md

 The asynchronous programming model makes certain things a little bit tricky but I understand that in earlier ES versions it was even trickier - something they called ["callback hell"](http://callbackhell.com/).
 I'm using node 10.10, so there are Promises and async/await in this version which make things a lot simpler.

-The asynchronous programming model makes Node super fast in certain non-cpu-intensive tasks, so there are benefits to balance the a bit more complex programming model.
+The asynchronous programming model makes Node super fast in certain non-cpu-intensive tasks, so there are benefits to balance the more complex programming model.
 See more [here](https://nodejs.org/en/about/).

 ### Learning Curve